Industry Schedules - (see Manufacturers)

 Mortality Schedules - Available only for 1850-1880 census years.
 The mortality schedule lists who died within the previous 12 months.
 Information includes: name, age, month of death, cause of death, state of birth, occupation, and an ID number.
 Read more about mortality schedules.

 Slave Schedules - Available for only 1850-1860 census years.
-The slave schedules list the slave holder with alife of slaves by age and gender; however, slave schedules fail to list the names of slaves, with a very few exceptions.
+The slave schedules list the enslaver with a list of enslaved people by age and gender; however, slave schedules fail to list the names of the enslaved, with a very few exceptions.
 Read more about slave schedules.

 Dollarhide, William.
 Census Substitutes & State Census Records: An Annotated Bibliography of Published Name Lists for all 50 U.S. States and State Censuses for 37 States.
 2 vols.
 Bountiful, UT: Family Roots Publishing Co., 2008.